 5.2.6.
 Methods of Influencing Informal Rules

 A good first step in changing informal rules is to analyze which norms are beneficial and which are not.
 SDCAsia has had success in involving community members in a process to build on the best norms and discard the not-so-good norms.
-To promote the implementation of Good Agricultural Practices (GAP) standards for cardava banana farming, SDCAsia needed to change the norms of how farmers typically manage their cardava farms.
-The B-ACE project conducted a series of round table discussions with representatives from farmers, traders, processor/exporters, government agricultural extension workers, commercial plantation managers and input suppliers.
+To promote the implementation of Good Agricultural Practices (GAP) standards for Cardava banana farming, SDCAsia needed to change the norms of how farmers typically manage their Cardava farms.
+The B-ACE project conducted a series of round table discussions with representatives from farmers, traders, processors/exporters, government agricultural extension workers, commercial plantation managers and input suppliers.
 The stakeholders collectively identified best and not-so-good practices including:

-- those that have been generally accepted in the industry,
+- those that have been generally accepted in the industry;

-- indigenous practices that have been handed down from generations, and
+- indigenous practices that have been handed down from generations; and